KrisztaT/bookswap/README.md

 `bcrypt (^5.1.0)`: Bcrypt is used for hashing passwords and it provides a secure way to hash and compare passwords, making it difficult for attackers to reverse-engineer the original passwords from the hashes.

 `cors (^2.8.5)`: CORS (Cross-Origin Resource Sharing) is a security feature that allows or restricts web resources (such as APIs) to be requested from different domains.
 The cors library helps in handling CORS headers and settings, making it easier to control and secure the communication between the app's frontend and backend.
 It's important to note that the application is configured to operate within the local context of "http://localhost:3000" in case of local run.
-For the application to function correctly from alternative hosts, configuration adjustments are required in both the backend and frontend.
+For the application to function correctly from alternative hosts, configuration adjustments are required in the backend.

 `dotenv (^16.3.1)`: Dotenv allows the load of environment variables from a .env file into the app's process environment.
 It is used to keep sensitive configuration details (like database URLs, API keys, etc.) separate from the codebase and safely stored.